application traffic steering

 Multicast Traffic Steering

-Multicast traffic steering is a technique used to direct data packets efficiently to multiple recipients simultaneously.
+Multicast traffic steering is a technique for efficiently directing data packets to multiple recipients simultaneously.
 It is beneficial in scenarios where a single source needs to transmit data to various destinations.
 Instead of sending individual copies of the data to each recipient, multicast traffic steering enables the source to transmit a single copy efficiently distributed to all interested recipients.

 Lab Guide on IGMPv1